linux-system-roles/crypto_policies/README.md

  * `crypto_policies_policy`

-Use this variable to specify the desired crypto policy on the target system, which can be either the base policy or a base policy with policy submodule(s) as accepted by the `update-crypto-policies` tool.
+Use this variable to specify the desired crypto policy on the target system, which can be either the base policy or a base policy with subpolicies as accepted by the `update-crypto-policies` tool.
 For example `FUTURE` or `DEFAULT:NO-SHA1:GOST`.
-The specified base policy and policy submodule(s) must be available on the target system.
+The specified base policy and subpolicies must be available on the target system.

 The default value is `null` meaning the configuration is not changed and the role will just collect the facts below.

-The list of available base policies on the target system can be found in the `crypto_policies_available_policies` variable and the list of available policy submodules can be found in the `crypto_policies_available_modules` variable.
+The list of available base policies on the target system can be found in the `crypto_policies_available_policies` variable and the list of available subpolicies can be found in the `crypto_policies_available_subpolicies` variable.

  * `crypto_policies_reload`